Proposed capital reduction plan was 'not a guaranteed outcome' of Income-Allianz deal: Income chairman

 Mr Ong assured shareholders that the insurer is keeping its options open and is “continuing to explore different share liquidity options, which can include a share buyback programme”.

-“We will update shareholders of any material development accordingly,” said Mr Ong, who has announced that he was retiring from his post as chairman but will remain on the board of NTUC Enterprise.
+“We will update shareholders of any material development accordingly,” said Mr Ong.

 ADDRESSING CONFLICT OF INTEREST